Is It Safe to Travel to Burkina Faso in 2026?

 Traveler Impact

-Solo travelers face extreme risk of violent crime and kidnapping throughout Burkina Faso, particularly in urban areas like Ouagadougou where safety is severely compromised.
+Solo travelers face extreme risk of violent crime and kidnapping throughout Burkina Faso, especially in urban areas like Ouagadougou and the entire Sahel region.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Burkina Faso.